UtkarshCrazy/Chatbot/README.md

-# Banking FAQ Bot
+# FAQ chatBot
-This is retrieval based Chatbot based on FAQs found at a banking website.
+This is retrieval based Chatbot based on FAQs found at a company website.
-I've scraped the FAQs of various section from a banking website and saved it in a JSON file with format {section:
+I've scraped the FAQs of various section from a company website and saved it in a JSON file with format {section:
 [[question, answer], [question, answer], ...]
 }